vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ## Building the Peakboard app

 On the Peakboard side we will need a MQTT conection.
-As shwon in the screenshot we must subscribe to three different topics for temperature, humditiy and time:
+As shown in the screenshot we must subscribe to three different topics for temperature, humditiy and time:

 - MyShellyTemperature/status/humidity:0
 - MyShellyTemperature/status/temperature:0